primefaces/primefaces/docs/15_0_0/components/datatable.md

 Lazy loading DataTable renders a particular page similarly but also only loads the page data into memory not the whole dataset.
 In order to implement this, you’d need to bind a `org.primefaces.model.LazyDataModel` as the value and implement `load` and `count` method.
-If you have selection enabled, you either need to implement `getRowData` and `getRowKey`, or pass a existing JSF `Converter` to the constructor.
+If you have selection enabled, you either need to implement `getRowData` and `getRowKey`, or pass a existing Jakarta Faces `Converter` to the constructor.

 ```xhtml